roy-pstr/fastapi-serverless-aws-backend-service/README.md

 ## Features
 - Project structure template
 - FastAPI boilar plate code:
-  - Root application with versioning API (currently V1 and V2 are defined).
+  - Root application with versioning API (currently V1 and V2 are defined)
   - Middleware for CORS, exceptions and logging
   - Config module with settings loaded from your `.env` file
-  - Python logger is configered to dump all FastAPI native logs also when running on AWS lambda
+  - Logs are working also in production envionment (AWS Lambda)
   - Test suite setup with TestClient
   - Health check route and exceptions routes
  - Python code quality tools already setup both locally and aspart of the CI (Pylint, Black, Isort, MyPy)
- - Dockerfile with AWS lambda base image for the FastAPI service conatiner.
+ - Dockerfile with AWS lambda base image for the FastAPI service conatiner
- - Poetry for python enviornment managment.
+ - Poetry for python enviornment managment
  - Serverless.yml boilar plate:
    - Lambda function for the FastAPI backend service
    - Lambda is conatiner-based and images are deployed to AWS ECR